nugget/netskel/README.md

 ## SERVER REQUIREMENTS

+* [Go](https://golang.org) compiler to build the server binaries
-* A server that can be reached via ssh from all of your client installations
+* A server that can be reached via ssh from your client installations
-* A user account on that server to operate the backend service
+* A dedicated user account on that server to operate the backend service

 ## CLIENT REQUIREMENTS